TBD54566975/tbdex-js/README.md

 | `pnpm lint:fix`     | runs linter and applies automatic fixes wherever possible |
 | `pnpm build`        | builds all distributions and dumps them into `dist`       |

-## Changesets
+## Publishing a new release

-This project uses [Changesets](https://github.com/changesets/changesets) for semver management.
+This project uses [Changesets](https://github.com/changesets/changesets) for semver management and releases.
 For motivations, see [PR description here](https://github.com/TBD54566975/tbdex-js/pull/30#issue-1910447620).

+Release workflow:

+1. Open a PR
-Upon opening a Pull Request, the `changeset-bot` will automatically comment ([example](https://github.com/TBD54566975/tbdex-js/pull/30#issuecomment-1732721942)) on the PR with a reminder & recommendations for managing the changeset for the given changes.
+2. `changeset-bot` will automatically [comment on the PR](https://github.com/TBD54566975/tbdex-js/pull/30#issuecomment-1732721942) with a reminder & recommendations for semver

-Prior to merging your branch into main, and given you have relevant semantic versioning changes, then you should run `pnpm changeset` locally.
-The CLI tool will walk you through a set of steps for you to define the semantic changes.
-This will create a randomly-named (and funnily-named) markdown file within the `.changeset/` directory.
-For example, see the `.changeset/sixty-tables-cheat.md` file on [this PR](https://github.com/TBD54566975/tbdex-js/pull/35/files).
-There is an analogy to staging a commit (using `git add`) for these markdown files, in that, they exist so that the developer can codify the semantic changes made but they don't actually update the semantic version.
+3. Run `pnpm changeset` locally and push changes (`.changet/*.md`).
+The CLI tool will walk you through a set of steps for you to define the semantic changes and create a randomly-named markdown file within `.changeset/`.

-**You can stop here!** It is recommended to merge your branch into main with the `.changeset/*.md` files, at which point, the Changeset GitHub Action will automatically pick up those changes and open a PR to automate the `pnpm changeset version` execution.
+4. Merge PR into `main`.
+5. Profit from the automated release pipeline:
+   - [Release Workflow](./.github/workflows/release.yml) will create a new Version Package PR, or update the existing one.
 For example, [see this PR](https://github.com/TBD54566975/tbdex-js/pull/36).
-This command will do two things: update the version numbers in the relevant `package.json` files & also aggregate Summary notes into the relevant `CHANGELOG.md` files.
-In keeping with the staged commit analogy, this is akin to the actual commit.
+This PR updates the version numbers in the relevant `package.json` files & also aggregates the Summary notes into the relevant `CHANGELOG.md` files.

-## Publishing Releases

-Just merge the [Version Packages PR](https://github.com/TBD54566975/tbdex-js/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+%22Version+Packages%22+) when you are ready to publish the new versions!

-When these PRs are merged to main we will automatically publish to NPM and create corresponding git tags with the changelog notes, and mirror each tag to a GitHub release per package.
+   - When maintainers are ready to publish the new changes, they will merge that PR and the very same [Release Workflow](./.github/workflows/release.yml) will automatically publish a [new version to NPM](https://www.npmjs.com/package/@tbdex/protocol?activeTab=versions), and publish the docs to https://tbd54566975.github.io/tbdex-js/

 > [!NOTE]
 >
 > This is all achieved by the Changesets GitHub action being used in the [Release Workflow](./.github/workflows/release.yml).

-## Recapping the steps for a new release publish

-Recap of the above changesets, plus the release process:

-1. Open a PR
-2. `changeset-bot` will automatically [comment on the PR](https://github.com/TBD54566975/tbdex-js/pull/30#issuecomment-1732721942) with a reminder & recommendations for semver
-3. Run `pnpm changeset` locally and push changes (`.changet/*.md`)
-4. Merge PR into `main`
-5. Profit from the automated release pipeline:
-   - [Release Workflow](./.github/workflows/release.yml) will create a new Version Package PR, or update the existing one
-   - When maintainers are ready to publish the new changes, they will merge that PR and the very same [Release Workflow](./.github/workflows/release.yml) will automatically publish a [new version to NPM](https://www.npmjs.com/package/@tbdex/protocol?activeTab=versions), and publish the docs to https://tbd54566975.github.io/tbdex-js/

 ## Working with the `tbdex` submodule